System Design Space

 Strong consistency

-User-facing flows where users must immediately see their own updates.
+Account settings, profile updates, and flows where users must immediately see their own changes.

 Eventual consistency